-For a 2-year JGB issue coming every month for which an issuance date had been set at the 15th day (the next business day if the 15th day fell on a holiday) of a month after an auction month irrespective of the auction date, the issuance date was set at the first day (the next business day if the first day falls on a holiday) of a month after an auction month as from May 1, 2018.
-Interest payment and redemption dates were also changed to the first day of each month.
+Although issue date of the monthly 2-year JGB had been set at the 15th day (the next business day if the 15th day fell on a holiday) of a month after an auction month irrespective of the auction date, the issuance date was set at the first day (the next business day if the first day falls on a holiday) of a month after an auction month as from May 1, 2018.
+The interest payment and redemption dates were also changed to the first day of each month.

-Ref: Chapter 1 2 (3) C "Shortening of settlemen periods" (P54)
+Ref: Chapterl 2(3)C "Shortening of settlement periods" (P52)